zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 3-Pollution as market failure.md

 We don't want pollution, but it is the necessary cost for many things.
 Not having pollution means not producing energy.
 The real dilemma isn't whether, but how much to produce.
 ### How do we make social choice?
-Not everyone has the same opinions, so how to choose what is an acceptable level to pollution (**f.ex.**)?
+Not everyone has the same opinions, so how to choose what is an acceptable level of pollution (**f.ex.**)?
 - Concept of efficiency in allocation.
 - Derive the conditions for the realisation of efficiency.
 - Identify the circumstances in which a competitive economy will achieve efficiency.